ibm-cloud-docs/discovery-data/connector-wfs-cp4d.md

 1. Scroll to the *Download & install Windows Agent* section, and then click **Download Windows Agent Installer**.

     A ZIP file is downloaded.

-1. Extract the files from the `WindowsAgentServer.zip`.
+1. Decompress the `WindowsAgentServer.zip` file.

 1. You can choose one of the following methods to run the installation program:

     - Double-click the `install.exe` file to launch the installation wizard.